 Regulated Dealer/Gallery ('Selling AMP') is selling a work of art to a 'Selling AMP'.
-The Buying Dealer has said that they are buying with their own money, but the Dealer/Gallery suspects they are paying with money from an underlying Buyer.
+The Buying Dealer has said that they are buying with their own money, but the Dealer/Gallery

 (part 1/3)

 Selling AMP should consider whether 'Enhanced Due Diligence' is appropriate, in view of suspicions over the source of funds.
 If funds are coming from an underlying Buyer, they are also a customer.